anycable/anycable-twilio-hanami-demo/twilio-cable/README.md

 It's a wrapper over [AnyCable-Go][anycable-go] WebSocket server, so, most functionality and configuration is inherited from AnyCable.
 It's built from the [anycable-go-scaffold](https://github.com/anycable/anycable-go-scaffold) template.

 We use open-source speech-to-text server, [Vosk][], which can be launched locally via Docker.
+Or, if you're not looking for real results, we have a FFaker-driven Vosk-compatible server for you 😉.

 **NOTE:** Vosk can be slow (especially, on M1 MacOS via Docker); we use it only for demonstration purposes.
 Commercial services (with very similar gRPC APIs 😉) are recommended for production usage.

 ## Requirements